iotaledger/wasp/documentation/docs/guide/example_projects/fair_roulette.md

 ## Introduction

-In this example, you will create a very simple betting game in which players can bet on a number within a certain range.
+The Fair roulette example project is a simple betting game in which players can bet on a number within a certain range.

 The game consists of many rounds in which the player will try to bet on the right number to win a share of the placed funds.